 Cryptic Escape has two locations in Norwich, one along Rose Lane and another in Tombland.
 The Tombland location runs out of Augustine Steward House which is believed to be one of the most haunted spots in the city.

 Legend has it that the house is haunted by the ‘Grey Lady’ who met her untimely end during the plague outbreak back in 1578.
-Locked in her house with her family who had all contracted the plague, she managed to avoid the illness but was forced to eat their flesh in order to survive.
+Locked in her house with her family who had all contracted the plague, she managed to avoid the illness but was forced to eat their flesh to survive.
 Tragically, it is said that she choked during the act, sealing her fate.

 Cryptic Escape runs a number of themed escape games but perhaps the best of them all is the ‘The Haunted’ game which was inspired by these events.
 Recommended only for the bravest adventurers!